-Lindis Pass is a mountain pass at an elevation of 971 m (3,186 ft) above the sea level, linking the Mackenzie Basin with Central Otago.
+Lindis Pass is a mountain pass at an elevation of 971m (3,186ft) above the sea level, linking the Mackenzie Basin with Central Otago.
 The actual pass crosses a saddle between the valleys of the Lindis and Ahuriri Rivers.
 For many months of the year, you can expect to see snow in this mountainous area - often down to the roadside.

-Danseys Pass, at an elevation of 935 m (3,068 ft) above the sea level, is a mountain pass located in the Kakanui Mountains, between Central Otago and North Otago, in the South Island of New Zealand.
+Danseys Pass is a mountain pass at an elevation of 935 m (3,068 ft) above the sea level located between Central Otago and North Otago, in the South Island of New Zealand.